huy/maven-quickstart/README.md

 **phase and goal**

 When running Maven command line `mvn`, we specify either `phase` or `goal` a input parameter.
-Number of `phase`s are fixed for each life cycle.
+Number of `phase`s and their execution order are fixed for each life cycle.
 See [http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference]

 Life cycles are either `default`, `clean` or `site`.
 Each life cycle has a number of `phases`.
 As `phase`s are unique among all life cycles, we don't care about a life cycle and just work with `phase` and `goal`.